khinppl/SampleProjects/README.md

 **Backend:**

 The HomeController processes the form data in the Post method.
-The submitted data is serialized into JSON and saved to a file named FormData.json in the App_Data (or a similar) directory.
+The submitted data is serialized into JSON and saved to a file named UserName.json.

 **File Structure**